jpalardy/jpalardy.github.io/_posts/2018-01-15-iso8601-and-date-arithmetic-on-the-command-line.markdown

 this gotcha and possible workarounds.

-The subpages of [Date input formats](https://www.gnu.org/software/coreutils/manual/html_node/Date-input-formats.html) contain all the details from above, and more...
+The subpages of [Date input formats](https://www.gnu.org/software/coreutils/manual/html_node/Date-input-formats.html) contain all the details from above and more...
 For example, I didn't even try to discuss times, timezones and all their terrifying complexity.